Travelling with EUR 10,000 or more?

 Where I have to lodge the declaration?

-The declaration must be completed and lodged with customs (or other competent authority) at the control point through which you enter or leave the EU by submitting the application form CC2.
+The declaration must be completed and lodged to customs (or other competent authority) at the control point through which you enter or leave the EU by submitting the application form.

 What if I fail to complete the declaration or submit a false one?